 There is a misconception that a soccer goalkeeper does not need to be athletic.
 However, many teams choose their goalies based on their athletic and shot stopping abilities.

 Goalkeepers do not need superior ball control, shooting, or dribbling skills, as outfield players do.
 In addition to being very quick and athletic, the soccer goalie needs to have excellent hands.
-Goalies need to be intelligent, courageous, and brave while commending the team’s defenders and their own penalty area.
+Goalies must be intelligent, courageous, and brave while commending the team’s defenders and their own penalty area.

 A Soccer Goalie Being Effective

 Having safe hands is important to becoming a good goalkeeper.
 It is essential to practice catching all types of shots.
-As the last line of defense, an unintentional mistake or an odd bounce of the soccer ball can cost your team a goal and the match.
+As the last line of defense, an unintentional mistake or an odd soccer ball bounce can cost your team a goal and a match.

 The Moving Ball